joshuaboniface/rffmpeg/SETUP.md

    jellyfin1 $ sudo -u jellyfin ssh -i ${jellyfin_data_path}/.ssh/id_rsa jellyfin@transcode1 uname -a
    Linux transcode1 [...]
    ```

-  If you get a prompt, then you missed the step in the first section about scanning for host keys; just save it and it will work fine from here.

 1. Validate that `rffmpeg` itself is working by calling its `ffmpeg` and `ffprobe` aliases with the `-version` option: